mskender/RHEL7-CIS/README.md

 Configure RHEL/Centos 7 machine to be [CIS](https://www.cisecurity.org/cis-benchmarks/) compliant.
 Level 1 and 2 findings will be corrected by default.

-Since Schuberg Philis still wants to merge the work from the MindPointGroup into this fork, we have kept the tags & naming conventions as close as possible to the original version (i.e. all tags still start with rhel7cis\_ .).

 ## Warning on use

 This role **will make changes to the system** that could break things.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.